RVAGameJams/learn2love/pages/03-01-primitives-and-references.md

 ```

 A function that generates other functions?
-This may seem like an odd thing to want to do, but method of programming can be quite useful as we'll see in [3.02 - Higher-order functions](03-02-higher-order-functions.md) and later follow-up sections.
+This may seem like an odd thing to want to do, but this method of programming can be quite useful as we'll see in [3.02 - Higher-order functions](03-02-higher-order-functions.md) and later follow-up sections.
 One thing that should be mentioned though is that functions can also be considered a composite data type as it can return other data types, and even other functions.
 Composite in that you can compose higher-order functionality in the way tables can be used to compose higher-order structures.